ibdknox/Noir-blog/README.md

 # Noir blog

-This is a fully functioning blog, that serves as an example website written in noir.
+This is a fully functioning blog that serves as an example website written in noir.

 ## Usage